 Helping children with asthma breathe more easily

 For some children with asthma, breathing isn’t always easy.
-That’s why at the asthma clinic at Children’s Hospitals and Clinics of Minnesota, we take pediatric asthma seriously.
+That’s why at the asthma clinic at Children’s Minnesota, we take pediatric asthma seriously.
 We want to help your child breathe more easily — so you can, too.

 Asthma is a disease of the lungs.
 Even when you don’t have symptoms you still have asthma.
 There’s no cure for asthma, but we can help you and your child learn to manage it.
 Our specialized team of pediatric nurse practitioners and respiratory therapists are certified asthma educators.
 They’re experts at teaching children and families how to control asthma.